 Detect Early Signs of Alzheimer's Disease

-Edited by Maria Sharon Ubando, Anonymous, Lynn, Eng and 6 others
+Edited by Maria Sharon Ubando, Lynn, Eng, Alma and 5 others

 Do you sometimes forget where you left your car keys or where you could have placed the book you were just carrying awhile ago?
 Forgetfulness could come quite naturally for people who are stressed out or lack sleep.
 Juggling piles of tasks can overwork your brain and make you forget a few mundane details in your busy day-to-day grind.
 At some point in our lives, we have all misplaced or forgotten things once, twice, thrice - or maybe even lost count in the process.
 But if this happens regularly and you happen to be at the prime of your life, then you may think -"Could this be a sign of Alzheimer's Disease?"
 Alzheimer's disease not only causes memory loss, but it could also deter sharp reasoning and thinking.
 This happens mainly because the brain cells start to progressively deteriorate and die over time.
 This disorder usually start out with mild symptoms of dementia which could be shrugged off by many as a part of the aging process.
 However, symptoms of Alzheimer's disease are alarming as it gradually worsens over the years.
 Patients afflicted with this illness usually survive an average of 8 years or more depending on the health condition of the patient.
 In fact, this medical condition landed on the top 6 leading causes of death in the United States alone.
 Cognitive capacity and mental ability are gravely affected which can interfere with daily life.
 Alzheimer's Disease is one debilitating disorder that you wouldn't wish to have or your loved ones to suffer from.
 It is important to know how to deal with it and to get the best treatments available.
 It certainly pays to know how to detect and catch the early signs of this disorder in order to combat or slow down Alzheimer's disease on its tracks from progressing further towards the unthinkable.
 If proper treatment or medications are administered while the disease is still at its early phase, successful outcome can be expected.